Dipti-AL/aws-projects/Projects/Project1/aws-static-restaurant-website/README.md

     This project demonstrates the design, development, and deployment of a static restaurant website using AWS services.

-    The website was created for KetoLife Café, a keto-focused restaurant concept based in Zurich, with the goal of improving customer experience and streamlining interactions such as viewing menus and contacting the restaurant.
+    The website was created for KetoLife Café, a keto-focused restaurant concept based in Zurich, with the goal of improving customer experience.
+    Also streamlining interactions such asviewing menus and contacting the restaurant.

     The project also explores how cloud technologies can help small businesses transition to a more efficient digital model.